 Platform-specific notes

 - Instagram / Facebook (Meta): primarily checks C2PA and XMP on upload.
-Clean the file and upload the cleaned version.
+Clean the file and upload the cleaned version — see Remove AI Info from Instagram for post & Story steps.

 - Pinterest: more aggressive; in addition to metadata it may use other signals.
 Still, metadata removal eliminates the primary trigger.